carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/05-code-chunks.md

 With Quarto we have the functionality and flexibility of being able to define *project* level global settings in addition to *document* level settings.
 This means that the settings we choose will be applied to either one specific Quarto document or *all* Quarto documents within our R project.

-How do we use document level settings?.
+How do we use document level settings?
 How do we edit project level settings?
 That's where the yaml at the top of our documents and/or the `_quarto.yml` file that lives in our project root directory comes in.

 At the top of our .Qmd document we see the yaml: